Bangkok governor election seen as national harbinger

 The candidates are campaigning on local issues: congestion, pollution, persistent flooding and others.
 But the poll will likely be influenced as much by its timing as its issues.

-Prime Minister Prayuth has been in power for eight years.
+Prayuth has been in power for eight years.
 He is expected soon to face a no-confidence motion in Parliament, and rivals on his own side have long been rumored to be seeking to remove him.
 Even if he survives, there must be a general election by the early part of next year.

 Prayuth was able to rule by decree as head of a military government but has struggled with the limits of parliamentary democracy, taking fire especially for fumbling Thailand’s coronavirus vaccination program and recovery plan.